“Totally indulgent hideaway hotel with sweeping views over a tea estate and lake, just 15 minutes from the beach”

 At Kahanda Kanda (or KK, as it's become known), you can eat when and where you want: by the pool, in the open-sided dining pavilion, or on cushions underneath a candlelit gazebo in the beautiful tropical gardens.

 Staff will check each morning whether you plan to stay in for lunch and dinner, and the chefs will prepare meals to suit your tastes.
 The food is fresh, healthy and very tasty, combining Sri Lankan, Western and Thai influences.
-We enjoyed a delicious dinner of pumpkin and lemongrass soup, Thai prawn curry with coconut rice, and a range of homemade ice creams (including a mouthwatering wood apple sorbet), and an equally appetising prawn and mango salad for lunch.
+We enjoyed a delicious dinner of pumpkin and lemongrass soup, Thai prawn curry with coconut rice, and a range of homemade ice creams (including a mouthwatering wood apple sorbet), and a white chocolate brownie that cannot be missed out on.
 Most of the fruit, vegetables and herbs are grown on the estate, and seafood and meat are bought daily at the local market.

 Breakfast begins with toast and zingy homemade jam (we loved the passionfruit option), plus tea, coffee and fresh juice.
 This is followed by a choice of local delicacies, perhaps hoppers, fruit salad with creamy buffalo curd, or coconut pancakes with pineapple or bananas.